Van Glamping (Glamour Camping) on a DIY Budget

 - Paint the vinyl wallboard.
 I have to admit, this project gave me the most pause as I'd been taught that paint over vinyl is a dubious task.
 But there's nothing that says 80's nursing home more than this powder blue & pink speckled pattern so its gotta go.

 - Make new RV curtains.
 These carpet-like fuzzy blue curtains are just dowdy and give my emotional age a three decade boost - in the wrong direction.
 This is a great place to bring in some style and character.
 I want something long-wearing stylistically because with eight window treatments & a divider curtain, this will be a lot of work and a major expense.
-Choose wisely!
+And I want it to be light-blocking for good sleeping!

 - Auto re-upholstery.
 The one real functionality problem we found with the van is that the previous owner had replaced the fridge and didn't realize that the newer fridge had a curved front that prevented the fold-down couch from folding down fully.
 We'd either needed to find a new fridge that didn't have the same problem or modify the couch.
 Since I wanted to update the fabric anyway and was able to find an auto upholsterer who felt he could solve the design flaw, we got two wins in one.
 I felt the new fabric would go a long way towards playing down the light blue overload and would provide a major style boost.
 It will be expensive though so again I will choose something stylistically tame.